Honeykoradiya2510/lempel-ziv/README.md

 <b> Output of compression.py: </b> sample_compressed.lzw <br>
 <b> Output of decompression.py: </b> sample_decompressed.txt <br>

 <b> Compression: </b> The input file is compressed using the compression.py file.
-The size of sample input file is 73kb and the output i.e,compressed file(sample.lzw) is of 24kb.
+The size of sample input file is 73kb and the output i.e,compressed file(sample_compressed.lzw) is of 24kb.
 The data we get in the compressed file are the ascii values of the original data.
 The compressed file generated is in non-readable format.

 <b> Decompression: </b> Compressed file is taken as input in decompression.py file.
 The output file generated is same as the original file which is taken as an input in compression.py file.
 The ascii values of the compressed file is converted to its original format using the decompression algorithm of lempel-ziv.
 The decompressed file is same as the actual input file i.e,sample.txt.